project-monolith/bus-kiosk-redesign/README.md

 # Kiosketeers!

-We're going to redesign the One Bus Away web app that runs in the kiosks on 3rd Ave.
+We're going to redesign the web app that runs in the kiosks on 3rd Ave.

 ## Challenge and Approach